lutfimdali/google-cloud-ruby/CONTRIBUTING.md

 $ rake test
 ```

+You also can run this command within the subdirectory for the individual service gem on which you are working (e.g., `google-cloud-datastore`), rather than at the top level.

 ### Acceptance Tests

-The google-cloud-ruby acceptance tests interact with the following live service APIs:
+The google-cloud-ruby acceptance test suite interacts with the live service APIs listed below.

-* BigQuery
+* BigQuery (google-cloud-bigquery)
-* Cloud Datastore
+* Cloud Datastore (google-cloud-datastore)
-* Cloud DNS
+* Cloud DNS (google-cloud-dns)
+* Stackdriver Logging (google-cloud-logging)
+* Cloud Natural Language API (google-cloud-language)
-* Cloud Pub/Sub
+* Cloud Pub/Sub (google-cloud-pubsub)
-* Cloud Storage
+* Cloud Storage (google-cloud-storage)
+* Translate API (google-cloud-translate)
+* Cloud Vision API (google-cloud-vision)

-Follow the instructions in the [Authentication guide](AUTHENTICATION.md) for enabling APIs.
+To enable these APIs, follow the instructions in the [Authentication guide](AUTHENTICATION.md).
 Some of the APIs may not yet be generally available, making it difficult for some contributors to successfully run the entire acceptance test suite.
 However, please ensure that you do successfully run acceptance tests for any code areas covered by your pull request.

 To run the acceptance tests, first create and configure a project in the Google Developers Console, as described in the [Authentication guide](AUTHENTICATION.md).
 Be sure to download the JSON KEY file.
 Make note of the PROJECT_ID and the KEYFILE location on your system.